 It’s the classic cocktail that pairs well with breakfast or brunch.
 It’s a refreshing combination of orange juice and champagne.
 It’s elegant and leisurely.

 Its origins are legends.

-Four years later, Frank Meier, a bartender at the Paris Ritz Hotel clams he invented the mimosa using equal parts sparkling wine and orange juice.
+Four years later, Frank Meier, a bartender at the Paris Ritz Hotel, claims he invented the mimosa using equal parts sparkling wine and orange juice.

-The third legend gives credit to Alfred Hitchcock, the 1940s, and San Francisco.
+The third legend credits Alfred Hitchcock, the 1940s, and San Francisco.

 The Oxford Companion to American Food and Drink tries to set it all straight in a compromise that gives credit to Buck’s Fizz as the original and Hitchcock as the one to popularize the mimosa.

 It is probably named after the common name in Europe for the yellow flowers of Acacia dealbata.

 1/3 cup chilled dry champagne

 1/3 cup chilled Orange Mango Sparkling ICE

 1 tablespoon Grand Marnier or triple sec (optional)